jamesblasco/modal_bottom_sheet/sheet/README.md

 )
 ```

-You can add it anywhere like
+You can add it above any widget

 ```dart
 Stack(